Human Rights in our Supply Chain

 As an international company with global supply chains, The ALDI SOUTH Group is aware of our responsibility towards the protection of human rights.
 The ALDI SOUTH Group is certain that long-term business success can only be ensured if human rights are acknowledged and protected.
 We believe that companies should be committed to respecting human rights and preventing human rights violations.
 Our commitment therefore encompasses our own business operations and our business relationships, as well as those indirectly caused by our actions.
 For more information about the protection of human rights within the ALDI SOUTH Group, please click here.
 You can also view the ALDI SOUTH Group’s Human Rights Policy here which outlines our human rights due diligence process and future commitments.

 We have a clear code of conduct and standards which all of our suppliers must follow, called our ‘Social Standards in Production’.
-In fact, all of our suppliers are contractually bound to follow these standards at a minimum, across all product categories and throughout the supply chain.
+In fact, all of our suppliers are contractually bound to follow these standards at a minimum, across all product categories and throughout the supply chains.

 To help our partners understand our expectations, we have been conducting training sessions with suppliers since 2013.
 Our Corporate Responsibility (CR) team, who lead the sessions, form strong relationships with our suppliers and buying teams so that they can continuously monitor and improve the standards in our supply chain.
 Our Social Standards are based on the following principles: